geoff-project/coi/docs/tutorials/packaging.rst

 Extra Credit: Single-Sourcing Your Version Number
 -------------------------------------------------

-Over time, it may become annoying to manually bump your version number every time you release a new version of your package.
-On top of that, Acc-Py :ref:`requires us to use Git tags to publish our package <Releasing a Package via CI>`, but doesn't actually read the name of the tag!
-It would be nice if we could co-opt the tag name to automatically denote the version number.
+Over time, it becomes annoying to increase your version number every time you release a new version of your package.
+On top of that, Acc-Py :ref:`requires us to use Git tags to publish our package <Releasing a Package via CI>`, but doesn't actually use the name of the tag at all.
+It would be nice if we could just make the tag name our version number and read that into our project metadata.

 `Setuptools-SCM`_ is a plugin for Setuptools that does precisely that.
 It generates your version number automatically based on your Git tags and feeds it